cwant/wire_skin/README.md

 ![Screenshot](documentation/wire_skin_demo1.png?raw=true "Screenshot")

 ## Motivation
 Blender has a skin modifier that does great things for a lot of meshes.
-It doesn't seem to do the right thing for some of the sorts of things I want 3D printed (usually the caps where the vertices are have an asymmetry that is displeasing to me).
+It doesn't seem to do the right thing for some of the sorts of meshes I want 3D printed (usually the caps where the vertices are have an asymmetry that is displeasing to me).
 The meshes I am trying to create are typically geometric cages for presenting other 3D objects.

 This script is meant to address this for me.
 It certainly isn't a general purpose skinning script, and doesn't pretend to be -- it will likely fail if your input mesh doesn't match a use case similar to mine.
 I hope the script is useful to you, but really the Blender skin modifier should be more than adequate for most purposes.